JesusValeraDev/JesusValeraDev.github.io/content/2023-02-20-declaring-array-structures-in-php.md

 ![statue-people-with-a-string-and-a-cat](/images/2023-02-20/1.png)

-Unfortunately, it is not possible to define explicit array types as other programming languages do such as Java:
+Currently, it is not possible to define explicit array types as other programming languages do as Java does.

 ```java
 List<User> users = new ArrayList<>();
 ```

-There have been some attempts to achieve that, one of the most recent ones was done by **Nikita Popov** in this [pull request](https://github.com/PHPGenerics/php-generics-rfc/issues/45), sadly, the conclusion was regarding the current PHP status it is not possible, it would require rewriting a huge amount of code and some of them are very critical.
+There have been some attempts to achieve that.
+One of the most recent ones was done by **Nikita Popov** in this [pull request](https://github.com/PHPGenerics/php-generics-rfc/issues/45).
+Unfortunately, the conclusion was that regarding the current PHP status, that is not doable (at least in the short/medium term), as it would require rewriting an enormous amount of code some of which is very critical.

 Hopefully, some tools like **PHPStan** or **Psalm** help us to analyze the code statically, which means, they do not execute but check the code for inconsistencies based on PHP comments.